camconrad/compensator/contracts/DEPLOYMENT.md

 - [ ] Frontend configuration updated
 - [ ] Test delegate creation
 - [ ] Test COMP delegation
-- [ ] Test voting mechanism

 ## Security Notes

-- The factory uses immutable addresses for COMP token and Compound Governor
+- The factory uses immutable addresses for COMP token
 - Each delegate gets their own isolated Compensator instance
 - All critical functions use ReentrancyGuard
 - Delegation is capped at 5% of total COMP supply per instance